 NBA League Pass, NHL Center Ice and MLS Direct Kick refunds or credits

-NBA, NHL and MLS games are suspended for 30 days, but their seasons have not been officially canceled.
+NBA, NHL and MLS games are suspended, but their seasons have not been officially canceled.
 AT&T is monitoring the situation and will consider refunds or credits when/if appropriate.